JeetShannigrahi21/JeetShannigrahi21.github.io/research/index.md

       <span class="date">Sep 2022 - Mar 2024</span>
     </div>
     <p class="meta">Physics, Hindu College, University of Delhi, India · Supervisor: Prof. Pragati Ashdir</p>  <ul>
-      <li>Description: Computationally capturing the phonon spectrum in 1- and 2- dimensional lattices through the construction of an unique cell to capture the dynamics of each lattice type in direct space. </li>
+      <li>Description: Computationally capturing the phonon spectrum in 1- and 2- dimensional lattices through the construction of an unique cell to capture the dynamics of each lattice type in real space. </li>
       <li>Role: Validating different choices of the unique cell by mapping the phonon spectrum produced with analytical results at the high symmetry points.
-Constructed highly efficient computational models to simulate the dynamics of such lattice sites
+Constructed highly efficient computational models to simulate the dynamics of such cells containing upto 16 sites.
       </li>
       <li>Outcomes: Manuscript published (April 2024).</li>
     </ul>